simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 4. Enter the IP address of your Linux host and the port number specified in the previous command.
 5. You will now have access to the Data Stream and can continue sending commands as usual.

-{{< figure src="uprecise.png" alt="unicorecom uprecise tcp window" caption="Unicorecomm Uprecise TCP Window - wholovesburrito.com" link="https://wholovesburrito.com/2023/09/25/an-affordable-diy-gnss-station-for-onocoy/" >}}
+{{< figure src="uprecise.webp" alt="unicorecom uprecise tcp window" caption="Unicorecomm Uprecise TCP Window - wholovesburrito.com" link="https://wholovesburrito.com/2023/09/25/an-affordable-diy-gnss-station-for-onocoy/" >}}

 ______